 For example, in Scenario 1, the total compressor power is reduced by 14.4% during the energy release phase, and is increased by 9.8% during the energy storage phase.
 The lengths of the phases in Scenario 1 are equal, so at first it seems like more energy is released than is being stored.
-This is because the excess NG released to the turbine during the energy release phase occurs at low pressure, while NG from the pipeline is delivered at high pressure during the energy in the NG at high pressure versus NG at low pressure.
+This is because the excess NG released to the turbine during the energy release phase occurs at low pressure, while NG from the pipeline is delivered at high pressure during the energy storage phase.
+The excess energy is due to the difference in stored energy in the NG at high pressure versus NG at low pressure.